 A National Geographic "Best of the World" city, Chengdu has a lot to offer.
 Here I narrow down five of the best things to do in Chengdu.
-They include seeing giant pandas, learning to make Sichuan dishes, visiting Wenshu Temple, exploring Huanglongxi ancient town and watching Sichuan opera.
+They include seeing giant pandas, learning to make Sichuan dishes, visiting Wenshu Temple, exploring Huanglongxi Ancient Town, and watching Sichuan opera.

-A tour to Chengdu is not complete without visiting the city's most famous residents-giant pandas.
+A tour of Chengdu is not complete without visiting the city's most famous residents-giant pandas.
 To see them, you have three options – Chengdu Panda Base (short for Chengdu Research Base of Giant Panda Breeding), Bifengxia Giant Panda Base, and Dujiangyan Panda Center.
 However, the Chengdu Panda Base is the most accessible one as it's situated just 10 km north of the city.
 A stop here offers you the chance to catch a glimpse of what the life of China’s most treasured animal is like outside a zoo.

 Giant pandas savoring bamboo at the Chengdu Panda Base